A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Results under global conditions

-for any radius $r > 0$ with probability at least $1 - \delta$. \end{itemize} Note that, the function $\perturb$ can depend on the sample size $n$ and other model parameters, as analyzed in Section~\ref{sec:over_Gaussian_mixture} under over-specified Bayesian mixture model.
-Here we suppress this dependence in $\perturb$ for the brevity of the presentation.
+\end{enumerate} Note that the function $\perturb$ can depend on the sample size $n$ and other model parameters; such dependence arises in our analysis of over-specified Bayesian mixture model given in \cref{sec:over_Gaussian_mixture}.
+In this main text, we suppress this dependence so as to keep the notation streamlined.